francois-le-ko4la/lovelace-entity-progress-card/README.md

 - Experiment with color codes like HEX or RGB for precise customization.
 - Combine with other Lovelace cards to create a visually cohesive dashboard.

+## 🛠️ Known Issue

+- In the card editor, you must switch to another field for a modification to be saved.